In the Making at the Design Museum

 It’s a fascinating exhibition and an insight into the hands-on methods still required to produce sophisticated items.
 These objects indicate all the stages of thought that go into everyday creations.

-In the Making is at the Design Museum from 22nd January to 4th May 2014, for further information visit here.
+In the Making is at the Design Museum from 22nd January until 4th May 2014.
+For further information or to book visit the museum’s website here.